hellums/python-flask/README.md

 Perform same steps as above, except replace the "source env/bin/activate" command in step 4 with
   - >env\Scripts\activate (or activate.bat)

-## To build a local Docker container:
+## To build a local Docker container (on port 5500):
 - > docker build -t python-flask .

 ## Clean Up
-- To get everything back to normal and remove files, type deactivate, then remove the lacey-bacon directory.
+- To get everything back to normal and remove files, type deactivate, then remove the python-flask directory.
 Your system will be back to normal, as before the test.

-# Project-Related Github Pages
+# Project-Related Github Pages (from original project, lacey-bacon)
 - [Kanban board](https://github.com/hellums/lacey-bacon/projects/1) for managing project schedule
 - [Issues](https://github.com/hellums/lacey-bacon/issues) for incident management
 - [Wiki](https://github.com/hellums/lacey-bacon/wiki/Data-Analytics-Course-Project) for related project links and information